-2022 and Beyond: Join The Customer Experience Renaissance
+2022 And Beyond: Join The Customer Experience Renaissance

+By the 1980s, businesses sought to determine how customers set their expectations from manufacturers.
 The results weren’t surprising.
 Consumers were unwilling to spend money on businesses that didn’t listen to them and failed to meet their expectations.
 If a company didn’t give them what they needed, it cost customers nothing to switch over to someone who did.

 Decades later, the findings still hold true for modern marketers and service providers.